Jakns99/Microservices-project/README.md

 This project showcases a serverless microservices architecture using AWS.
 It employs API Gateway as the front-end interface, which communicates with a Lambda function serving as the back-end.
 This Lambda function performs create, read, update, and delete (CRUD) operations on DynamoDB tables.
 The entire setup demonstrates a practical, scalable, and cost-effective cloud solution.

 ## Disclaimer/Project Reference
-This project is not mine nor is it my idea.
-This project was completed with the instructions from https://github.com/saha-rajdeep/serverless-lab.
+**This project was completed with the instructions from https://github.com/saha-rajdeep/serverless-lab.
 This project was done as a learning experience and I take no credit from the source.
-With that being said, I added my own explanations to why each section and technology were used and how they all fit together to showcase what I've learned.
+With that being said, I added my own explanations to why each section and technology were used and how they all fit together to showcase what I've learned.**

 ## Architecture Overview